intarchboard/network-quality-workshop-report/draft-iab-mnqeu-report.md

 when developing new protocols is "will the new protocol work across multiple network hops?"

-Multi-hop networks are being gradually replaced by humongous flat networks with sufficient connectivity between operators so that systems become 1 hop or 2 hop at most away from each other (e.g. Google, Facebook, Amazon).
+Multi-hop networks are being gradually replaced by humongous, flat networks with sufficient connectivity between operators so that systems become 1 hop or 2 hop at most away from each other (e.g. Google, Facebook, Amazon).
 The fundamental architecture of the